2020’s Traffic Fatalities Reach the Highest Point in 13 Years

-Lorraine M. Martin, president and CEO of NSC, said that three chief behaviors contribute to these crashes:
+Lorraine M. Martin, president, and CEO of the NSC, said that three chief behaviors contribute to these crashes:

 The same basic problems persistently cause fatalities on the road.
 It doesn’t matter how many people are on the road; safety is a vital part we all can play when driving the roadways.
 Respecting and monitoring speeds, obeying traffic signs and safety measures, and avoiding distractions while driving are just some of the actions we can take.